Dub.co vs. FirstPromoter: What’s the Right Affiliate Platform for SaaS

 FirstPromoter Landing Page

 It focuses on helping teams launch, manage, and scale affiliate programs without heavy setup or custom development.
-The platform integrates closely with billing tools like Stripe, Paddle, and Recurly, making it well-suited for recurring revenue models.

 Over the years, FirstPromoter has evolved from a basic referral tool into a more complete affiliate platform, with stronger automation, reporting, and a redesigned interface aimed at growing programs.